Madz-21/weather-app/README.md

 ├── README.md            # You are here
 ```

-> SkyPulse is intentionally built as a **single HTML file** — zero external dependencies, zero build steps, portable and lightweight.
+> SkyPulse is intentionally built as a zero external dependencies, zero build steps, portable and lightweight.

 ---